-The Blocking menu allows you to configure FortiGate settings for integration with FortiDeceptor.
+The FortiGate Integration menu allows you to configure FortiGate settings for integration with FortiDeceptor.
 The following options are available:

 Add new block configuration Select to create a new FortiGate integration setting.
 Update Save the modified FortiGate integration setting to a configuration file.
 Cancel Discard current change.
+Edit Allows you to edit the record.
+Delete Deletes the record after prompting.
 Test Manually send out the quarantine request to corresponding FortiGate.